Ingrid Y. Lin

 United States of America

 Ingrid Y. Lin, is a Professor of the School of Travel Industry Management at University of Hawai‘i at Mānoa.
+She is also an executive co-editor of the Journal of Hospitality and Tourism Education.
 Her area of expertise includes services/hospitality marketing and consumer behavior.
 She teaches hospitality- and marketing-related courses at both the graduate and undergraduate level.
-Her research work and interests include servicescape aesthetics and design, environmental psychology, sensory marketing, luxury marketing and branding, consumer experience (emotions, perception, evaluation, and behaviors), cross- cultural studies, inter-cultural service encounter, luxury resort spa management and education, consumer/tourists’ shopping behaviors, and restaurant tipping systems.
+Her research work and interests include servicescape aesthetics and design, health and wellness, environmental psychology, sensory marketing, green hotel design and branding, consumer experience (emotions, perception, evaluation, and behaviors), cross- cultural studies, inter-cultural service encounter, luxury resort spa management and education, consumer/tourists’ shopping behaviors, and restaurant tipping systems.
 Her publications can be found in several scholarly business, hospitality and tourism journals.

 Dr. Lin received her Ph.D. in hotel, restaurant, and institutional management from Pennsylvania State University; Master of Science in hospitality industry studies from New York University; and Bachelor of Science in hospitality administration from Boston University.
 She has academic/teaching experience both in the U.S. (Saint Xavier University in Chicago, IL; Penn State University in State College, PA) and in Taiwan (Tunghai University; Providence University, and Ling Tung University in Taichung, Taiwan).